 We’re all about the marginalized.
 The vulnerable.
 Those “other ones” out there living on the fringes.
 We believe in the extraordinary value of every human life, and that everyone deserves to be fulfilled.

 Knowing that income is vital to finding housing stability, we wanted to offer folks the opportunity to earn an income during the day while the shelters weren’t operating.
-This led us to seek out employment opportunities for our homeless neighbors, and gave way to our next big idea: the Workforce First program.
-That program will enter its pilot phase in October of 2018.
-Seen as the first fully funded and completely practical alternative to panhandling in Austin, the program will offer folks (who might otherwise be panhandling) the opportunity to get a days work.
+This led us to seek out employment opportunities for our homeless neighbors, and gave way to our Workforce First program (WFF).
+WFF offers folks (who might otherwise be panhandling) the opportunity to get a days work.
 The dignity and empowerment of work, and the income it brings, serves a major stepping stone to getting our homeless friends on the path to a more fulfilling life.
 We have already enjoyed a great deal of success: In just under a year, WFF has paid out over $100,000 in earned income to individuals experiencing homelessness and poverty, and 22 of our clients have moved into stable housing!